rabbitmq/rabbitmq-website/site/management.md

 ### Minimum scope required and how the UI determines the username from the token

-RabbitMQ requires, at minimum, the `openid` scope.
-This is because RabbitMQ uses some claims in the *id token* to determine the username and display it on the top right corner of the management UI.
-The *id token* is sent by the Authorization server if we include the `openid` scope in the authorization request.
+At a minimum, RabbitMQ requires the the `openid` scope because it uses some claims in the *id token* to determine the username and to display this username on the top right corner of the management UI.
+The *id token* is returned by the Authorization server when `openid` scope is included in the authorization request.

 RabbitMQ reads the `user_name` claim from the *id_token*.
 If it does not have it, RabbitMQ uses the `sub` claim instead.